bmgmelo/EIS-smart-tool/README.md

 ▪ Calculating the Nyquist plots in several immittance functions (Impedance, Dielectric Modulus, and Permittivity);

+▪ Calculating the Arrhenius representation and determining the activation energy of the electrical conductivity (σ’) over the desired temperature range;

+▪ Fitting the ac conductivity (σ’) data using Jonscher’s power law;

+▪ Providing analysis tools for distinguishing between the long-range conductivity peak and the localized relaxation processes;

+▪ Evaluating the scaling behavior of a dielectric relaxation with the master curve;

+▪ Applying the derivative method (εder′′).

 If you found this work helpful, please consider citing the following article: "DFRTtoEIS: An easy approach to verify the consistency of a DFRT generated from an impedance spectrum" https://doi.org/10.1016/j.electacta.2020.137429